david-rhodes/GSOPs/README.md

 Major kudos to the original inventors of Gaussian Splatting, [Inria and the Max Planck Institut for Informatik (MPII)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)!

 ### From Ruben
 I don't think I would have gotten this far without the inspiration from so many amazing open-source projects.
-I’d like to highlight two in particular; althoughI haven’t directly reached out to the authors, their work has been massively helpful, so I want to give special kudos to them:
+I’d like to highlight two in particular; although I haven’t directly reached out to the authors, their work has been massively helpful, so I want to give special kudos to them:

 - https://github.com/aras-p/UnityGaussianSplatting
 - https://github.com/antimatter15/splat